Experience Israel through a Social Justice Lens

 Study Tours are designed for current and prospective donors to learn about NIF’s work in an intensive and meaningful way.
 We are committed to introducing our supporters and friends to the extraordinary activists on the ground who are paving the way for a stronger and more democratic Israel.

 Tour fees include first-rate hotel accommodations, breakfast daily, an average of one additional meal daily, luxury motor coach ground transportation, professional English-speaking tour guides, program costs, reading materials, entrance fees, porterage, and basic gratuities.
 The price does not include your international flight.
-Wifi is often an extra cost at Israeli hotels.

 No. The fee reflects the actual costs to NIF to operate the Study Tour.
 However, participants will be asked to make a contribution to NIF upon their return and we hope the program will inspire you to increase your level of support.